100+ essential penetration testing statistics [2023 edition]

-The average salary for a penetration & vulnerability tester posted online between October 2020 and September 2021 was $101, 231.
+The average salary for a penetration & vulnerability tester from January 2022 through December 2022 posted online was $101,446.

 The top 5 most common skills required by US employers for a pentester role are: Information security, Penetration testing, Linux, Python, and Java.

-The average salary for a US penetration tester is around $88,012 per year.
+The average salary for a US penetration tester is around $90,273 per year, slightly growing from 2021 when it was around $88,012 per year.
 (Payscale)

-An entry-level penetration tester with less than 1 year of experience can earn an average total compensation (includes tips, bonus, and overtime pay) of $69,061 per year.
+An entry-level penetration tester with less than 1 year of experience can earn an average total compensation (it includes tips, bonus, and overtime pay) of $70,324.
 (Payscale)

-An experienced penetration tester with 10-19 years of experience earns an average total compensation of $120,728 yearly.
+An experienced penetration tester with 10-19 years of experience earns an average total compensation of $120,953.
 (Payscale)

-In the United Kingdom, the salary is around £38,624 per year.
-An entry-level penetration tester with less than 1-year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of £30,711 yearly in the UK.
+In the United Kingdom, the salary is around £38,702.
+An entry-level penetration tester with less than 1-year experience can expect to earn an average total compensation (including tips, bonus, and overtime pay) of £33,822 in the UK.
 (Payscale)

-An experienced penetration tester with 10-19 years of experience earns an average total compensation of £49,057 per year.
+An experienced penetration tester with 10-19 years of experience earns an average total compensation of £50,325.
 (Payscale)